rockdaboot/wget2/docs/wget2_manual.md

   Long options are more convenient to remember, but take time to type.
   You may freely mix different option styles.
 Thus you may write:

-      wget -r --tries=10 http://fly.srk.fer.hr/ -o log
+      wget2 -r --tries=10 http://fly.srk.fer.hr/ -o log

   The space between the option accepting an argument and the argument may be omitted.
 Instead of -o log you can write -olog.

   You may put several options that do not require arguments together, like:

-      wget -drc <URL>
+      wget2 -drc <URL>

   This is equivalent to:

-      wget -d -r -c <URL>
+      wget2 -d -r -c <URL>

   Since the options can be specified after the arguments, you may terminate them with --.
 So the following will try to download URL -x, reporting failure to log:

-      wget -o log -- -x
+      wget2 -o log -- -x

   The options that accept comma-separated lists all respect the convention that specifying an empty list clears its value.
 This can be useful to clear the .wgetrc settings.
-For instance, if your .wgetrc sets "exclude_directories" to /cgi-bin, the following example will first reset it, and then set it to exclude /~nobody and /~somebody.
+For instance, if your .wgetrc sets "exclude-directories" to /cgi-bin, the following example will first reset it, and then set it to exclude /~nobody and /~somebody.
 You can also clear the lists in .wgetrc.

-      wget -X " -X /~nobody,/~somebody
+      wget2 -X " -X /~nobody,/~somebody

   Most options that do not accept arguments are boolean options, so named because their state can be captured with a yes-or-no ("boolean") variable.
-For example, --follow-ftp tells Wget to follow FTP links from HTML files and, on the other hand, --no-glob tells it not to perform file globbing on FTP URLs.
+For example, --follow-ftp tells Wget2 to follow FTP links from HTML files and, on the other hand, --no-glob tells it not to perform file globbing on FTP URLs.
 A boolean option is either affirmative or negative (beginning with --no).
 All such options share several properties.

-  Unless stated otherwise, it is assumed that the default behavior is the opposite of what the option accomplishes.
-  For example, the documented existence of --follow-ftp assumes that the default is to not follow FTP links from HTML pages.

   Affirmative options can be negated by prepending the --no- to the option name; negative options can be negated by omitting the --no- prefix.
 This might seem superfluous---if the default for an affirmative option is to not do something, then why provide a way to explicitly turn it off?
 But the startup file may in fact change the default.
-  For instance, using "follow_ftp = on" in .wgetrc makes Wget follow FTP links by default, and using --no-follow-ftp is the only way to restore the factory default from the command line.
+  For instance, using "follow_ftp = on" in .wgetrc makes Wget2 follow FTP links by default, and using --no-follow-ftp is the only way to restore the factory default from the command line.

 ### <a name="Basic Startup Options"/>Basic Startup Options